A note from Nielsen on COVID-19

 As we closely monitor the spread of COVID-19 and its impact on communities across the globe, our hearts go out to all those who have been affected.
 In these uncertain times, all of us at Nielsen are reminded of our responsibility to do what we can to help prevent the spread of the virus.
 Our number one priority is protecting the health and well-being of you, of your loved ones, and of our employees.
-We will return to in-person visits to homes based on local governmental and medical guidance, taking appropriate social distancing and PPE measures.
+At this time, we have suspended all in-person visits to homes until we believe it is safe to resume in-person visits.

 We are so very thankful for your partnership with us as you take part in the ratings.
 As a Nielsen Family, your contribution to the ratings is especially important in challenging times like these.

 As always, your Nielsen team is here for you if you have any questions.

 At Nielsen, we measure what people watch and listen to in over 90 countries around the world.
 Most of our knowledge and data comes directly from people like you.
 We rely on real people to understand how audiences watch TV and engage with online video content.

 To measure this, we ask people to be part of our panels.
 A panel is a smaller group that has the same traits as a larger group of people, such as age and gender.
 Nielsen’s Saudi panel will be comprised of households from the general population who allow us to measure what they watch on TV and online.

 We will take what we learn from them to produce the daily ratings for Saudi Arabia, which TV stations and advertisers will use to understand how their content and advertising performed against their objectives.